 The High School Equivalency program is offered to offenders who wish to receive high school equivalency credential studies while confined in the facility.
 Success in this program is achieved by daily attendance at formal mathematics and English classes where, depending on the individual's needs, a student is permitted to work at his own speed and level.
 The high school equivalency examination is administered free of charge to offenders.

 The ESL program is offered to offenders who wish to improve their command of the English language.
 NSO staff and volunteers facilitate this program weekly.

 This supplemental course is designed for and targeted toward “the most academically needy” of offenders between the ages of 18-21.
 Program services include academic, vocational, and self-help groups.
-The goal of these programs is to assist students in their on-going education endeavors, and their ability to find success within those programs, and their future careers
+The goal of these programs is to assist students in their on-going education endeavors, their ability to find success within those programs, and their future careers

 The College Readiness Program is one of the most demanding academic programs available at NSO.
 It is offered to offenders who are highly motivated and committed to further their education once they are no longer incarcerated.
 Offenders must have a high school diploma or high school equivalency to participate in the College Readiness Program.
 All classes offered are on a “pre-college level” that assists in preparing offenders with the academic skills, study skills and confidence to enter college.
 Classes offered include: reading & writing, math, and college readiness.

 The speaking skills taught in this twelve week course teach offenders methods of better communication.
 They will develop the ability to build stronger personal relationships and a better understanding in the workplace.
 Students will develop confidence in self when in any negotiation and their personal development will soar.

 This eight-week course prepares individuals to make appropriate decisions in managing their personal finances and enhancing their money management skills.
 This class focuses on learning how to budget money, how to open and maintain a savings and checking account, and how to obtain and analyze credit records.